Birch Bark Canoe Build

 The jiimaanke is an opportunity to strengthen reciprocal intertribal and inter-agency relationships, engaging community dialogue around relationships and responsibilities to protecting the land and water for future generations.

-*** Group bookings are now closed.
-Please visit @GBAnishinaabekYouth for project updates ***
+*** Please visit @GBAnishinaabekYouth for project updates ***

 Support this Project